ElofssonLab/SubCons/README.md

 NOTE:

-	The final prediction(s) of SubCons can be found in the folders '/SubCons-web-server/RESULTS/final-prediction' & in '/SubCons-web-server/RESULTS/plot'.
+	The final prediction(s) of SubCons can be found in '/SubCons-web-server/RESULTS/plot'.
-	The Latest contains both a stacked-barplot and a csv file with the score for each single predictor and SubCons
+	The Latest contains both a stacked-barplot and a csv file with the score for each single predictor and SubCons.